 Both small towns are unique.

-Helotes’ John T Floore Country Store is noted as the best live music venue in the Texas Hill Country, with room for everyone, delicious food like powerful Texas-sized hamburgers, and top-bar BBQ.
+Helotes’ John T Floore Country Store is noted as the best live music venue in the Texas Hill Country, with room for everyone.

-Returning, thankfully, the first Saturday of every month from 10:00 AM- 5:00 PM, Helotes hosts an Old Town Market Day for folks selling, Jewelry, hand-crafted items, and fresh produce, like honey or vegetables, can be found for your Helotes and Grey Forest home or kitchen.
+On the first Saturday of every month, Helotes hosts Old Town Market Days, where you can find hand-crafted items, and fresh produce, like honey or vegetables.

-Leaving town towards Bandera, the commanding hillside to the left is San Antonio Ranch, boasting hilltop living with older remodeled homes.
+Leaving Helotes for Bandera, the commanding hillside to the left is San Antonio Ranch.

 City of Grey Forest

-Home prices in Grey Forest are considerably high, by comparison, due to the community and its stringent growth and commercial policies, which protect Grey Forest from encroachment by noise and unsightly growth impactful of the environment and the abundant wildlife.
+Home prices in Grey Forest are considerably high, by comparison, due to the community and its stringent growth and commercial policies to protect the environment and lush wildlife in the area.

-To that point, my husband and I “GORUCK” which is to carry weighted backpacks at a rapid pace over significant distances (essentially hiking) to keep in shape.
-During winter, when the sun is down early, we go with headlamps, and the eyes staring at us from the dark (always deer) underscores the natural element that is Grey Forest.
+To that point, my husband and I “GORUCK” with weighted backpacks to keep in shape.
+During winter, when the sun sets early, we hike with headlamps, and the eyes staring at us from the dark (always deer) highlight the inviting natural element that is Grey Forest.

-While far enough from the city, Grey is close enough for access to Helote’s amenities and is a gateway route to Boerne not far away — it is quiet, picturesque with oaks, creeks, and stone “summer house” cottages dating back to the late 1800s.
+While far from the city, Grey is close enough for access to Helotes amenities and is a gateway route to Boerne not far away — it is quiet and picturesque with oaks, creeks, and stone “summer house” cottages dating back to the late 1800s.

-Although one may say Grey Forest is ‘far removed,’ the quality of fine dining at the Grey Moss Inn contravenes that position – the food is incredible, diverse, and worth the cost.
-Their wine selection matches their exquisite selection of food, and since spending a New Years’ Eve there, I cannot recommend it more than I am here.
+Although one may say Grey Forest is ‘far removed,’ fine dining quality at the Grey Moss Inn contravenes that position – the food is incredible, diverse, and worth the cost.
+Their wine selection matches their exquisite food selection, and since spending New Years’ Eve there, I cannot recommend it more than I am here.